Investing 101: A Beginner’s Guide to Building Wealth

 • Traditional IRA: Tax-deferred growth.

-• 401(k)/403(b): Employer plans with matching.
+• 401(k)/403(b): Employer plans, often with match.

 Step 2: Fund Your Account